-The Cloud City Farm, Greenhouse and Living Classroom will include a four-season greenhouse, located within walking distance of 3rd – 12th grade classrooms in Lake County.
+The Cloud City Farm, Greenhouse and Living Classroom is at 440 McWethy Dr. in Leadville, located within walking distance of 3rd – 12th grade classrooms in Lake County.
 We are planning 1,300 square feet of indoor growing space plus outdoor gardens.

 HELP FUND THE FARM (Click Donate button on right side)

 The Cloud City Farm will provide outstanding educational opportunities for our youth to become farmers, scientists and stewards of the Earth.

 AND fresh produce shares offered at affordable prices to our community, including special programs to provide vegetables to low-income residents.
 It will be a CSA (community supported agriculture)-style venture.
 Residents will be able to purchase summer and winter produce shares.
 Sign up for the CSA.

 Our goal?
 Raise $20,000 this year to complete the construction of an attached shed and gathering space, and build seasonal high tunnels for summer production

 Who is supporting it?
 Over 100 Lake County residents have given money or volunteered on the project.
 In addition, the Leadville Trail 100 Legacy Foundation, Copper Environmental Foundation, the Freeport McMoRan Community Investment Fund, the Summit Foundation, Gates Family Foundation, and New Belgium Brewing have also given grants to support the project.